Overview

 Additionally, a small dot will appear next to the last two cursors when the Add Points to Paths at Collisions preference is enabled.

-DirectPrefs Panel
+DirectPrefs Overview

 Dynamic Sketch